ldeso/hugo-flex/README.md

 {{< math />}}
 ```

-Using this shortcode will bundle the [KaTeX](https://katex.org/) library with the website, rendering math on the client side.
+Using this shortcode bundles the [KaTeX](https://katex.org/) library with the website, to render math on the client side.
 As of 2023, it is [not yet possible](https://github.com/gohugoio/hugo/issues/10044) to render math on the server side with Hugo.

 ### Netlify Contact Form